moves-rwth/storm/doc/checklist_new_release.md

    * updates the `stable` branch
    * creates new Docker containers for both the tag and `stable` branch
    * triggers a PR in stormpy to update the Storm version
+   * triggers a PR in Storm to set the development version of Storm again

 ## After the release